Slevinski/slevinski.github.io/series/formal-signwriting/entries/encoding-authority-and-stability/essay.md

 Writers, readers, teachers, editors, researchers, and communities remain responsible for use, preference, pedagogy, interpretation, local norms, and judgment.

-## What Encoding Authority Covers
+## What Encoding Stewardship Covers

-Encoding authority covers the supported formal model.
+Encoding stewardship covers the supported formal model.

 That includes: